asyncapi/asyncapi-react/docs/configuration/config-modification.md

 render(<App />, document.getElementById("root"));
 ```

-In the above examples, after concatenation with the default configuration, the resulting configuration will look like:
+In the above examples, after concatenation with the default configuration, the resulting configuration looks as follows:

 ``` js
 {